Norden bombsight: British interest, Tizard mission

 The three following B-17s also hit the target, and then a flight of a dozen Douglas B-18 Bolos placed most of their bombs in a separate 600 × 600 yd square outlined on the ground.

-Another change of management within the Bureau of Aeronautics had the effect of making the U.S. Navy more friendly to British overtures, but no one was willing to fight the political battle needed to release the design.
-The Navy brass was concerned that giving the Norden to the RAF would increase its chances of falling into German hands, which could put the U.S.'s own fleet at risk.
+Another change of management within the Bureau of Aeronautics had the effect of making the US Navy more friendly to British overtures, but no one was willing to fight the political battle needed to release the design.
+The Navy brass was concerned that giving the Norden to the RAF would increase its chances of falling into German hands, which could put the US's own fleet at risk.
 The UK Air Ministry continued increasing pressure on Pirie, who eventually stated there was simply no way for him to succeed, and suggested the only way forward would be through the highest diplomatic channels in the Foreign Office.
 Initial probes in this direction were also rebuffed.
 When a report stated that the Norden's results were three to four times as good as their own bombsights, the Air Ministry decided to sweeten the pot and suggested they offer information on radar in exchange.
 This too was rebuffed.

 The matter eventually worked its way to the Prime Minister, Neville Chamberlain, who wrote personally to President Roosevelt asking for the Norden, but even this was rejected.
-The reason for these rejections was more political than technical, but the U.S. Navy's demands for secrecy were certainly important.
+The reason for these rejections was more political than technical, but the US Navy's demands for secrecy were certainly important.
 They repeated that the design would be released only if the British could demonstrate the basic concept was common knowledge, and therefore not a concern if it fell into German hands.
 The British failed to convince them, even after offering to equip their examples with a variety of self-destruct devices.